ETomberg391/Ecne-AI-Report-Builder/README.md

 # Update notes - 6/25/2025:
-- Remaking some features and trying to turn it into a wrapped up package using maybe pyinstaller.
+- Still testing Dev-Exe branch to recreate the project into a simplified .exe for Windows users (Mainly for my Niece).
 - Readme is outdated.
-For linux try to just run ./Installer.sh and then ./run_app.sh
+   - For linux try to just run ./Installer.sh and then ./run_app.sh,
-- Windows TBA with fixed easy .bat installer/runner
-- Going to try to work in a single script to check for env and tools used to then install, and change the API key settings directly into WebGUI instead.
-Some popup maybe to say "No Search API found would you like to add?"
-"No LLM API Found, would you like to add?".
-Simplify the installations.
+   - for Windows users right as admin the Install.bat and then run the run_app.bat
+- Going to try to work in some logic to combine the installation with the run_app scripts to simplify the entire process into a single run, and just some popup first time running to tell the user to go to setting menu to set Brave API and LLM AI settings, and add in a checker buttons for ChromeDriver and NTLK.